HappyFunCorp/CMS/README.md

 ### Contentful

 Developers can use the Content Delivery API, Content Preview API and Content Management API to consume and manage the content from any backend, script or frontend application, there is also the Contentful CLI tool to manage content from the console.

+### HyGraph

+HyGraph has content federation through their api.
+Their integration capabilities are thorough and other APIs and data sources can be integrated seamlessly.

 ## Simple Permissions